Kalmovic/Udacity/Realtor/README.md

     - You can find the link to the download [here](https://www.python.org/downloads/release/python-279/).
 Download the file that best fit for you.
 - Bootstrap 3.3.7
     - You can find the link to the download [here](http://blog.getbootstrap.com/2016/07/25/bootstrap-3-3-7-released/).
-- Flask 0.9
+- Flask and dependencies:
-    - You can find steps to configuration [here](https://flask-ptbr.readthedocs.io/en/latest/installation.html).
+    - You can find steps to configuration of Flask 0.9 [here](https://flask-ptbr.readthedocs.io/en/latest/installation.html).
     - To install Flask-SQLAlchemy 2.3.2 use this command: `pip install Flask-SQLAlchemy`.
     - To install Flask-HTTPAuth 3.2.4 use this command: `pip install Flask-HTTPAuth`.
     - To install FJinja2 2.10 use this command: `pip install Jinja2`.